MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-w1.md

 ## Deprecated Features in 2021 release wave 1

 ### OData v3
-The following feature will be Removed with Business Central 2021 release wave 1.
+The following feature will be Removed with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2021 release wave 1.

 |Moved, Removed, or Replaced? |Why?|
 |---------|---------|
 |Removed | OData v3 has been superseded by OData v4.
 OData v3 will be deprecated as of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2021 release wave 1.
 It is recommended that integrations are migrated to OData v4 as soon as possible.  |

 ### Basic Auth / Web Service Access Keys for SaaS
-The following feature will be Removed with Business Central 2021 release wave 1.
+The following feature will be Removed with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2021 release wave 1.

 |Moved, Removed, or Replaced? |Why?|
 |---------|---------|